 You can keep this PDF on your laptop, desktop, even on a tablet.
 And I created the whole guide on 8.5 by 11-inch paper, so you can also print it out and stick it in a binder.

 New in 2020

 For the 2020 edition, I have added over 90 new tools, including new sections on Animated GIFs, Art, Audience Response & Backchannels, Digital Portfolios, Infographics, Interactive Lessons, Physical Education, and Teacher Professional Development.

 Right now, tens of thousands of people are developing mind-blowing, creative tools that can equip you to teach more effectively, save a lot of time, and empower your students.
 The Teacher's Guide to Tech brings their work to you.

 I can't wait to see what you're going to do with it.

 After spending over 11 years in the classroom, both at the K-12 level and the college level, I created my website, Cult of Pedagogy, to be a place where teachers could fully geek out on teaching.
 Since 2013, I've been researching and sharing effective teaching practices, exploring the social and emotional stuff that impacts our work, sampling the tech tools that help us along the way, and looking inside real classrooms to learn from teachers who are thinking outside the box.

 Now I've created the Cult of Pedagogy Classroom as a place where teachers can focus on improving specific skills in a self-paced environment.

 Frequently Asked Questions

 We accept purchase orders from U.S. customers for any order of $25 and over; for international customers, the minimum amount for a purchase order is $99.
-To generate a quote for a purchase order, please fill out this form and someone from our team will contact you with an invoice.
+To generate a quote for a purchase order when the course opens for enrollment, please fill out this form and someone from our team will contact you with an invoice.